fluidtrends/cassi/README.md

 ## Summary

-Cassi allows you to store data securely in A file-based vault that can be locked with a master password.
+Cassi allows you to store data in secure file-based vaults.

 ## Basic Usage